Turkey has removed its low value consignment relief effective as of 1st June 2019.

 The rapid increase in cross-border ecommerce trade meant the relief both facilitated fraud via intentional under-reporting of the imported good’s value and allowed ever-greater levels of tax revenue to land clear of the local territory.
 This policy change pre-empts the EU bloc’s plan to withdraw its low value consignment relief in 2021 and follows the path forged by Australia and Switzerland.

-If you believe these developments impact your business and would like further advice on your next steps, please do get in touch.
+If you believe these developments impact your business and would like further advice on your next steps, please get in touch now.